 - (i) approve the Cabinet's recommendation by a simple majority of votes cast at the meeting; or - (ii) approve a different decision which does not accord with the recommendation of the Cabinet by a simple majority. - (i) The decision shall then be made public in accordance with Appendix 6, and shall be implemented immediately; - (j) In approving the budget and policy framework, the Council will also specify the extent of virement within the budget and degree of in-year changes to the policy framework which may be undertaken by the Cabinet, in accordance with paragraphs 5 and 6 of these Rules (virement and in-year adjustments) where this differs from that already expressed in Financial Regulations.
-Any other changes to the policy and budgetary framework are reserved to the Council. - (k) Where the Cabinet has submitted a draft plan or strategy to the Council for its consideration, and following consideration of that draft plan or strategy, the Council has any objection to it, the Authority must take the action set out in paragraph 3 of the Standing Order Regulations. - (I) Where, before 8th February in any financial year, the Cabinet submits to the Council for its consideration in relation to the following financial year: - (i) estimates of the amounts to be aggregated in making a calculation (where originally or by way of substitute) in accordance with any of sections 32-37 or 43-49, of the Local Government Finance Act 1992; - (ii) estimates of other amounts to be used for the purposes of such a calculation: - (iii) estimates of such a calculation; or - (iv) amounts required to be stated in a precept under Chapter IV of I of the Local Government Finance Act 1992, and following consideration of those estimates or amounts, the Council has any objections to them, it must follow the procedure in paragraph 7 to 10 of the Standing Order Regulations.
+Any other changes to the policy and budgetary framework are reserved to the Council. - (k) Where the Cabinet has submitted a draft plan or strategy to the Council for its consideration, and following consideration of that draft plan or strategy, the Council has any objection to it, the Authority must take the action set out in paragraph 3 of the Standing Order Regulations. - (I) Where, before 8th February in any financial year, the Cabinet submits to the Council for its consideration in relation to the following financial year:

+- (i) estimates of the amounts to be aggregated in making a calculation (where originally or by way of substitute) in accordance with any of sections 31A, 31B, 34 to 36A, 42A, 42B, 45 to 49, 52ZF, 52ZJ, of the Local Government Finance Act 1992; - (ii) estimates of other amounts to be used for the purposes of such a calculation: - (iii) estimates of such a calculation; or - (iv) amounts required to be stated in a precept under Chapter IV of I of the Local Government Finance Act 1992, and following consideration of those estimates or amounts, the Council has any objections to them, it must follow the procedure in paragraph 7 to 9 of Part II of Schedule 2 to of the Standing Order Regulations.